-, Christoph Eschenbach, Vladimir Ashkenazy, Yan Pascal Tortelier, Gunter Herbig, Leif Segerstam, Shao-Chia Lü, TANG Muhai, ZHANG Xian, Gilbert Varga, Lang Lang, Stephen Kovacevich, Leo Nucci, WANG Jian, Gautier Capucon, Yuja Wang and Han-Na Chang, among many others.
-Maestro Lorin Maazel had worked closely with the Orchestra before his passing, and he praised the musicians for their “amazing professionalism and great passion for music”.
-After working with the Orchestra in a series of concerts and the NCPA’s new production of La Traviata
+, Christoph Eschenbach, Vladimir Ashkenazy, Fabio Luisi, Lang Lang, Stephen Kovacevich, Leo Nucci, and Yuja Wang, among so many others.
+Lorin Maazel has worked closely with the orchestra before his passing and praised the musicians for their “amazing professionalism and great passion in music.”

-The NCPA Orchestra has flexed its wings on the international stage with high-profile tours, receiving widespread international praise for its performances.
-From 2012 to 2015, the Orchestra was invited by Kissingen Summer Music Festival and Schleswig-Holstein Musik Festival, and continued its Germany tour in Nürnberg, Hamburg and Berlin.
-It also gave performances in Sydney, Singapore, Seoul, Daegu, Taipei and Macau.
-During the 2014/15 season, the Orchestra undertook its first North American tour, where it performed in seven major cities in the US and Canada, under the baton of LÜ Jia.
-This tour was not only a milestone for the young ensemble, but also a breakthrough for any other Chinese orchestra performing abroad.
-Musical America praised the Orchestra for its “joyful confidence and youthful strength”.
-Concerto Net described it as “a polished, first rate ensemble”.
+The NCPA Orchestra has flexed its wings on the international stage, receiving international praise for its performances at the Kissingen Summer Music Festival, Schleswig-Holstein Musik Festival, Abu Dhabi Festival and concerts in many cities in Germany, as well as in Sydney, Singapore, Seoul, Daegu, Taipei and Macao.
+In 2014 and 2017, the orchestra has undertaken a North American tour twice, where it performed in 10 major cities in the US and Canada, under the baton of LÜ Jia.
+Musical America praised its “joyful confidence and youthful strength”.
+Concerto Net described it “a polished, first rate ensemble.”

-Associate Principal: Cello, Double Bass, Flute, French Horn
+Associate Principal: Cello, Double Bass, Bassoon, French Horn, Trombone, Tuba, Percussion

-Tutti: Violin, Viola, Cello, Oboe (Cornoinglese), Bassoon (Bass Bassoon), Percussion
+Tutti: Violin, Viola, Cello, Oboe (Corno inglese), French Horn, Percussion

 Location: Beijing, China